ElmirDzaka/ECE5780Project/README.md

 ![Screenshot 2022-05-05 195531](https://user-images.githubusercontent.com/43626153/167054186-848e424c-fd5f-4280-8773-a9c9a22d138a.jpg)

 For this project, the control will onlly include a PI system since a derivative isn't needed for our needs.
 To do a PI control loop, we need to know how to do Discrete-Time control.
 These time systems operate on periodic intervals and involve concepts such as quantization for sampling rates.
 This is what makes this include Analog.
 The PI system periodically samples the input values and calculates a result based of those inputs.
 This updates the output accordingly.
 This is done more specifically in our Integral since an integral is just an area under a curve.
 If we want to see a nice curve when we input a value (i.e setting a target_rpm value and getting to that value at a nice rate), then we need to do some quantization.
 To do this, you can look into what a discrete first-order integral with quantization does.
 Once all that is done, we calulate the the error and clamp the values so that they can't go over a specification such as the max speed of a motor.

+We also need an ADC (Analog to Digital Converter) to continuasely monitor the current that is passed to the motor drivers via the current sensor pin.
+The in_depth description can be found in the ADC_init function in the motor.c file.